 The following system procedure describes the successful IPv4 address allocation and parameter configuration signalling flow between the SMF and the external DHCPv4 server as depicted in figure 10.2.2-1.
 For a detailed description of the DHCPv4 messages, refer to IETF RFC 2131 [18], IETF RFC 1542 [19] and IETF RFC 4039 [20].

 1) The DHCPv4 client function in the SMF sends a DHCPDISCOVER as an IP limited broadcast message, i.e. the destination address 255.255.255.255, towards the external DN.
-If the SMF has the DHCPv4 server IP addresses configured for the DNN, the DHCPDISCOVER shall be send as unicast (or even multicast) to the external DHCPv4 servers.2) Upon receiving the DHCPDISCOVER request message, the external DHCPv4 servers reply by sending a DHCPOFFER message including an offered IP address.
+If the SMF has the DHCPv4 server IP addresses configured for the DNN, the DHCPDISCOVER shall be send as unicast (or even multicast) to the external DHCPv4 servers.
+The SMF determines an IP address pool ID based on UPF ID, S-NSSAI, DNN, and IP version as described in subclause 5.8.2.2.1 in 3GPP TS 23.501 [2], and includes the IP address pool ID within 3GPP Vendor-Specific-Option "IP Address Pool ID" in DHCPDISCOVER.
+The DHCPv4 Server uses the IP address pool ID to select IPv4 address to be assigned.

+2) Upon receiving the DHCPDISCOVER request message, the external DHCPv4 servers reply by sending a DHCPOFFER message including an offered IP address.
 Several DHCPOFFER messages may be received by the SMF if multiple DHCPv4 servers respond to the DHCPDISCOVER.

 3) The DHCPv4 client function in the SMF processes the messages and sends a DHCPREQUEST towards the selected external DHCPv4 server.